 The CEC, in collaboration with two non-profit organizations Ciencia Puerto Rico (CienciaPR) and Mercy Corps, launched a community engagement-risk communication campaign called "Cuídate Cuídame".
 We distributed a survey to understand people's doubts and concerns about COVID-19 prior to designing the campaign.
 The survey was answered by 1,060 people from the 78 municipalities across the Puerto Rican archipelago.
 As part of our community engagement strategy and to reach people with limited Internet access, the team also administered the survey through phone calls.
 Survey results and subsequent face-to-face interviews with community leaders provided a deeper understanding of the challenges we needed to address, what themes and topics needed to be covered, and the appropriate risk communication and social marketing strategies for the campaign.
 One of the strategies we implemented was the use of influencers.
 The use of influencers as a successful social marketing strategy has been well documented in the literature.
-Messages proclaimed by social media influencers are often perceived as more reliable and compelling, and people are more likely to follow recommendations from their favorite influencers.
+Messages proclaimed by social media influencers.
 Information presented by influencers can affect their audiences' beliefs, opinions, attitudes, and behaviors.
 "Cuídate, Cuídame" matched Puerto Rican influencers with scientists and public health experts to discuss topics including traveling and celebrating the Holidays safely, how to socialize with others, and engaging in physical activity and sports during the pandemic, among others.
 Influencers included social media personalities, a former Major League Baseball player, and a beauty queen.
 These conversations allowed audiences to connect topics of great importance to their culture, identities, and daily lives, and effectively communicating public health issues with a focus on COVID-19 prevention and risk mitigation.